ruszkipista/cims01-lkc/README.md

 Here is a sample from the test log, see the complete document [here](./assets/doc/ci-ms1-testing.pdf)

 ```
+Background:
+Desktop device is a desktop Windows 7 operating system running Chrome (on 1920x1080 pixels screen) and Firefox browser (on 1600x1200 pixels screen)
+Mobile device is a OnePlus2 mobile phone running OxigenOS 3.6.1 (eq.
+Android 6.0.1) and Chrome Mobile browser on screen resolution 1080x1920 pixels

 Scenario: visitor is interested in joining a training session
-And may provides a valid email address OR may not
+And may provide a valid email address OR may not
 And provides a personal message
+Goal: G3 - attracting new members AND G16 - learn what to expect on the first training
 Given visitor is on the TryOut page
 When scrolls to the HeadsUp section to the form with 3 fields and Send button
 And enters something into “Your name” field